 The Master of Divinity degree program is a three-year (90 semester hours) program of studies distributed among the following fields: Biblical Studies, Theological-Historical Studies, Church Ministries, and Christian Education.
-The wide-ranging curriculum requires twenty-one hours of biblical language studies in addition to the well-rounded core curriculum.
+The wide-ranging curriculum provides the option for twenty-one hours of biblical language studies in addition to the well-rounded core curriculum.
 Six hours of electives allow for emphasis in a particular field of study.